Aidas2/TaskFromSEBGC/README.md

 App configured to run only on localhost:
   - backend on port 8080;
-  - frontend an port 4200;
+  - frontend on port 4200;
   - database on port 3306;

 Launching commands:
   - backend:
-		- open project in IntellijIdes and run "ProductRecommendationToolApplication" or
+		- open project in IntellijIdea and run "ProductRecommendationToolApplication" or
 		- type in terminal "mvn spring-boot:run";

   - frontend:
-		- type in terminal "npm install" (only once);
+		- type in terminal (command promt) "npm install" (only once);
 		- type in terminal "ng serve";
-  - datadase:
+  - database:
 		- launch MySQL Workbench;
+  - open browser and type "localhost:4200"

+Tests:
+  - frontend: type in terminal "ng test";
+  - backend: run test folder src/test/java/com/sebgc/etool